fernanucm/PLBASIC/README.md

 * Logical operators: `=` `>` `<` `>=` `>=` `<>` `AND` `OR` `NOT`

-Parentheses can be used as needed to surround expressions.
+Parentheses can be used as needed to enclose expressions.

 ### Additional supported features